-Pretty soon your dog will get the idea that when you say “look at that”, you want them to look at a distracting thing, and after that, they get a treat from you.
+Pretty soon your dog will get the idea that when something new appears, you want them to look at a distracting thing, and after that, they get a treat from you.

-Next, when you say “look at that”, wait until your dog both looks at the unexpected thing and then looks back to you (looking for their treat) in order to click and treat.
+Next, when something new appears, wait until your dog both looks at the unexpected thing and then looks back to you (looking for their treat) in order to click and treat.
 This will train your dog that when something unexpected happens, they should notice it and then check in with you.

-Here is a personal story from Veronica about how the LAT game helped in a scary situation when she was working with her service dog Sabrina:
+Here is a personal story from Veronica about how the engage/disengage game helped in a scary situation when she was working with her service dog Sabrina: